sujith-eag/vu-library/docs/mca/speech.md

 (hey correct correct, i learnt something from you today, its, 12pm)

-Good afternoon,
-ahh eega banthu... this is what i want, maintain madi
+Good afternoon, ahh eega banthu... this is what i want, idanne event full maintain madi

 ___